poppy-project/poppy-docs/06-programing/02-snap.md

 To share a Snap! project, you first need to be logged in Snap! cloud and having your current project saved ("save" or "save as").
 Go to the "open" menu:

 ![Open](../img/snap/snap_open.png)

 In the cloud section, select the project you want to share and click on "Share" button.

 ![Open](../img/snap/snap_cloud_3.png)

-**Here is the trick step:** to have the share link, you have to click to the "Open" button.
+**Here is the trick step:** to see the share link, you have to click on the "Open" button.

 ![Open](../img/snap/snap_cloud_4.png)

 And this will re-open your project with the public sharing URL

 ![Open](../img/snap/snap_cloud_5.png)